Action Verbs

 • She sprinted down the street.

-The second example feels more urgent and active, thanks to the stronger action verb.
+The second example feels more urgent and active, thanks to the stronger action verbs.

 For example: